 Another option for setting up a trading account for international markets is to choose a broker with an international presence in India.
 Be aware of the costs and terms before opening the account.
 Therefore, research before selecting the best broker to purchase US stocks from India.

-Direct investment costs may be high because of brokerage and exchange rate charges.
+Direct investment costs may be high due to brokerage and exchange-rate charges.
 Therefore, ensure you are aware of all the expenses before opening an account.

 Through international mutual fund programmes, there are prospects for overseas investments.
-Some of these mutual funds track various indices for different countries in Asia or South America; most funds track the US market.
+Some of these mutual funds track indices for various countries in Asia or South America; most track the US market.

 Unlike mutual funds, Exchange-Traded Fund (ETF) units are traded on the stock market throughout trading hours.
 You can buy and sell ETF units on the exchanges while they are open, just as you would buy and sell stocks.